- Suffragist who mobilized the Chinese community in America to support women’s right to vote

 - Date of Death:

 Mabel Lee was born in Guangzhou (Canton), not far from Hong Kong in China in 1896.
 When she was 4, her father moved to the US to serve as a missionary.
 Lee remained in Hong Kong and lived with her mother and grandmother.
 She learned English at a missionary school and won a Boxer Indemnity Scholarship.
-This academic scholarship granted her a US visa and the Lee family settled in New York City in 1905.
+This academic scholarship granted her a US visa and the Lee family settled in New York City's Chinatown in 1905.
+Mabel attended Erasmus Hall Academy in Brooklyn.

 By the time she was 16, Mabel Lee was a known figure in New York’s suffrage movement.
 New York City suffragists held a parade in 1912 to advocate for women’s voting rights.
 Ten thousand people attended the parade.
-Lee, on horseback, helped lead the parade.
+Lee, on horseback, helped lead the parade from its starting point in Greenwich Village.
 The New York Tribune wrote an article about her before the parade.
 The article highlighted her academic accomplishments and her desire to improve the lives of women and girls.
 She was also mentioned in the New York Times’ parade coverage.

 Lee started her studies at Barnard College in New York City in 1912.
 Barnard College, an all-women’s school, was founded because Columbia University refused to admit women.
 While there, Mabel joined the Chinese Students’ Association and wrote feminist essays for The Chinese Students’ Monthly.
 Lee was involved in the suffrage movement throughout college.
 Her May 1914 essay, “The Meaning of Woman Suffrage,” argued that suffrage for women was necessary to a successful democracy.
 The extension of democracy (through voting) and “equality of opportunities to women” was, she stated, the hallmarks of true feminism.
 In 1915, the Women’s Political Union started a Suffrage Shop and invited Lee to give a speech.
 Covered by the New York Times, her speech “The Submerged Half” urged the Chinese community to promote girls’ education and women’s civic participation.